tomchomiak/ES2015/README.md

 ```

-Use var in *for* loops may also cause some unexpected behaviour because of hoisting.
-Especially, if you have any callbacks within the for loop.
+Using var in *for* loops may also cause some unexpected behaviour because of hoisting.
+Especially, if you have callbacks within the for loop.

 ```javascript